-Garrett Wright -Theatre ’01 is a supervising attorney at the Community Development Project (CDP) at the Urban Justice Center, where he provides litigation support to grassroots community-based organizations that are fighting against gentrification and displacement and for the realization of housing justice.
-Prior to working at CDP, Garrett was on a fellowship at the Center for Constitutional Rights, where he worked on the Center’s litigation against the NYPD’s racist stop-and-frisk policies.
+Garrett Wright -Theatre ’01 is a staff attorney with the Anti-Displacement Project at Legal Aid Services of Oregon’s Portland Regional Office, where he provides legal support to low-income tenants of color, immigrant tenants, and community-based organizations that are fighting against gentrification and displacement and for the realization of housing justice.
+Garrett also worked as a tenants’ rights attorney at the Urban Justice Center’s Community Development Project in New York City for nine years and at the Legal Aid Society of the District of Columbia.
 He has also participated in labor, racial justice, and antiwar organizing work.
 Garrett is a former President of the National Lawyers Guild – New York City Chapter and past co-chair of the NLG’s Anti-Racism Committee.
 He graduated from the University of California – Berkeley School of Law in 2007 and from the University of Maryland, Baltimore County in 2001.
 As an actor, Garrett appeared in Homicide: Life on the Street, The Corner, The West Wing, Pecker and Runaway Bride.
 Since graduating from UMBC, Garrett has also played electric bass in various indie-rock and punk bands, including NYC’s MC5-influenced soul-punk band Sister Anne.
-Garrett, his partner Jane Moisan and their two-and-a-half year old son Judah live in an apartment in Crown Heights, Brooklyn, which conveniently doubles as a rehearsal space for their embryonic family band.
+Garrett, his partner Jane Moisan and their four-and-a-half year old son Judah live in Portland, Oregon.

 Michelle Purdy – Music ‘10 graduated with a Bachelor of Arts in percussion performance under the instruction of Tom Goldstein.
 While at UMBC Purdy participated in a vast array of ensembles including Percussion Ensemble, Contemporary Ensemble, Wind Ensemble, Symphony Orchestra, Gamelan Ensemble, and Chamber Players.
 As a Linehan scholar, she had many opportunities to work with with dancers and visual artists, and continues to enjoy much interdisciplinary collaboration.
 Upon graduation from UMBC, Purdy continued her studies at The State University of New York at Buffalo where she earned a Master of Music in contemporary percussion performance under the instruction of Tom Kolor.